kingsdigitallab/refida/README.md

 ![Workflow](docs/workflow.pdf)

-- The process starts with extracting data from relevant sections of the documents into a single CSV file, which is then used by the different machine learning processes;
+- The process starts with extracting data from relevant sections (mainly the summary of the impact, details of the impact, sources to corroborate the impact) of the documents into a single CSV file, which is then used by the different machine learning processes;
 - [Zero shot](https://en.wikipedia.org/wiki/Zero-shot_learning) topic classification
   is applied to extract impact categories, fields of research and impact pathways's outputs;
 - A [transformers](<https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)>)-based